-- Your hands: Everyone has oil in their skin, not to mention the hand lotion we slap on.
+- Hands: Everyone has oil on their skin, not to mention hand lotion they all slap on.

-- The air: Cooking oils aerosolize into the air, which is why kitchen surfaces get greasy.
-If your aquarium is in the next room, the tiny droplets of oil in the air can easily be carried to the tank.
+- The air: Aerosol cooking oils spread throughout the air, which is why kitchen surfaces get greasy.
+If the aquarium is in the next room, the tiny droplets of oil in the air can easily be carried to the tank.

 - Equipment: Filters and pumps can have small amounts of oil to lubricate them.

 - Fish waste: Fecal material from the fish contains some fat.